balena-labs-projects/pulse/README.md

 Note that the container must be privileged in order to access the GPIO pins, as well as include the balena-api label to access the device's api features.

 ## Data
 The counter data is available as json either as an mqtt payload or via the built-in webserver.
-To use mqtt, either include a container in your application that is named `mqtt` or provide an address for the `MQTT_ADDRESS` service variable (see below.)

-If no mqtt container is present and no mqtt address is set, the webserver will be available on port 7575.
-To force the webserver to be active, set the `ALWAYS_USE_WEBSERVER` service variable to `True`.
+To use mqtt provide an address for the `MQTT_ADDRESS` service variable.
+If no mqtt address is set, the webserver will be available on port 7575.
+To force the webserver to be active along with mqtt, set the `ALWAYS_USE_WEBSERVER` service variable to `True`.

 The JSON will be in the following format:
 `{"uuid": "a74be18a3fdc0b3bfb510e2cf84d6008", "gpio": 37, "pulse_per_second": 3, "pulse_per_minute": 180, "pulse_per_hour": 3145, "pulse_count": 3150, "pps_mult": 3, "ppm_mult": 180, "pph_mult": 3145}`